UCLH-DHCT/emap/docs/onboarding.md

     Processor *--> QueryStrategy
     BatchProcessor "1" *--> "dataTypeProcessors *" Processor
     Application ..> Processor
-    Application  ..>  BatchProcessor : «create»
+    Application ..> BatchProcessor: «create»
 ```

 - The `Application` class creates a Spring Component that is an instance of the `Processor` class, initialised with
   a `QueryStrategy` instance, in this case `LocationMetadataQueryStrategy`.
     - This component is taken as an argument to the `runBatchProcessor` method, which delegates the scheduling of the
       database polling to the `BatchProcessor` class.
 - The `Processor` class uses the `QueryStrategy` interface to get the previous progress for the data type, and query for
   any
   new data since the most recent progress.
 - Defining the SQL query and how this data is processed is implemented by the `LocationMetadataQueryStrategy` class.
     - To allow for sqlfluff linting of SQL queries, the SQL is persisted to the `src/main/resources/sql` directory, and
       linked to by the `getQueryFilename` method.
-  - the `getBatchOfInterchangeMessages` method queries the database, returns a list of Data Transfer Objects (DTOs), in
+    - the `getBatchOfInterchangeMessages` method queries the database, returns a list of Data Transfer Objects (DTOs),
+      in
       this case `LocationMetadataDTO`.
-  - In this case, the `LocationMetadataDTO` can build a `LocationMetadata` interchange message and these are returned up
+    - In this case, the `LocationMetadataDTO` can build a `LocationMetadata` interchange message and these are returned
+      up
       the call stack for publishing using the `Publisher` class.

 #### Testing

 - For each data type, as a minimum you should carry out testing from a query within a time window and assert that the
   expected data is returned.
     - The expected data should include the serialised interchange messages in yaml format that will be read by the core
       processor during testing.
     - As the databases are static, creating specific test conditions within a time window is the easiest way to have
       specific tests.
 - Each test class should implement the `TestQueryStrategy` interface, which adds in default tests once you have
   implemented the required methods for metadata about the test.
     - This also gives helper methods to be able to test a time window of data and assert that the batch of interchange
       messages matches the yaml files.

 ### Core